yazzymettawa/as.180.369/materials/submission/README.md

         - mybinder is a tool that we can specify the specific versions of these things and generate a link that some one can click on and open a notebook with these things installed.
+    - Sync your GitHub fork to assure that binder can access all information
 - In class work time.
     - Bring your questions.
-    - Receive help with Python, Jupyter, `build-jb`, LitMaps, Paperpile, … anything!
+    - Receive help with Python, Jupyter, `build-jb`, `myst-start` LitMaps, Paperpile, … anything!
 - Q&A About the final draft.

 **Homework**
 - Work on your Final Draft
+- Revisit your PaperPile
+    - denote with a tag the citations that you actually reference in your draft
+    - Set up a workflow that will automatically update your bibfile when you change the papers you are referencing